 - For highly important innovation projects, broaden viewpoints and the pool of ideas by inviting topic experts (e.g., scientists, futurists, trend scouts) and external collaborators (e.g., clients, suppliers, creative agency partners).

-Do you plan working on an important innovation project in 2017, too?
+Do you plan working on an important innovation project sometime soon, too?
 Do you want to escape the GIGO principle of innovation?
 Contact us if you want to find out how we can guide you towards meaningful innovation results with our systematic innovation method X-IDEA.